processone/docs.ejabberd.im/content/developer/ejabberd-api/simple-configuration.md

 3. Now you can query the API, for example:

-    ``` bash
+    ``` sh
     curl '127.0.0.1:5281/api/registered_users?host=localhost'

     ["user2","user8"]
     ```

-# Encryption
+## Encryption

 If you already defined certificates and your connection is not on a local network, you may want to use encryption.

 1. Setup encryption like this: